-The use of state-of-the-art brain mapping technology is what sets BrainChild Psychology and Neurotherapy apart from other psychology services in the Ballarat region.
+The use of state-of-the-art brain mapping technology is what sets BrainChild Psychology and Neuroscience apart from other psychology services in the Ballarat region.
 Brain Mapping is a procedure that measures the electrical activity (EEG) in the brain using sensors attached to the scalp in order to investigate areas of neurological dysregulation and functional asymmetry.
-Several brain sites are measured to identify the presence of any brain function anomalies, which can help parents, carers and professionals to understand the underlying cause associated with the child’s symptoms and behaviours.
-In other words, this means that the child’s brainwaves are measured to find any imbalances in the brain, which helps to pinpoint the cause of the child’s issues.
+Several brain sites are measured to identify the presence of any brain function anomalies, which can help clients, carers and professionals to understand the underlying cause associated with the client's symptoms and behaviours.
+In other words, this means that the client’s brainwaves are measured to find any imbalances in the brain, which helps to pinpoint the cause of the client’s issues.

 Brain Dysregulation can occur for many reasons, including compromised antenatal and developmental conditions, concussion and traumatic brain injury, trauma and congenital/birth disorders.
 Brain Mapping is not a labelling procedure.
 It is particularly useful for identifying neurological over-arousal and under-arousal, along with brain instability.
 Brain Mapping also ties directly to identifying the exact brain locations and brain wave ranges that require treatment to restore normalised functioning.
 In cases of ADHD, Brain Mapping can also be useful in identifying the forms of attentional and behavioural difficulties that respond well to stimulants (such as Ritalin) and those that do not respond well or are made worse by such medications.

 Within Neuroscience, the use of Neurotherapy, or Neurofeedback Therapy as it is also known, is a form of behavioural operant conditioning using EEG brainwaves, that helps the child learn to self-regulate their own brain activity.
 Neurotherapy uses computerised brain-training games linked to the child’s own brainwaves, to train increases in helpful brainwaves whilst simultaneously decreasing unhelpful brainwaves.
-Neurotherapy is usually a very engaging form of treatment which children enjoy.
+Neurotherapy is usually a very engaging form of treatment which most clients enjoy.
 When the brain is properly regulated improvements in many areas may be seen, including sleep, mood, focus, attention and concentration, learning, memory, behavioural control, sensitivity, fatigue, trauma symptoms and general efficiency.
-Generally, the beneficial effects of treatment are maintained long after the child has finished treatment, with some studies demonstrating continued benefits 10 years after treatment.
+Generally, the beneficial effects of treatment are maintained long after the client has finished treatment, with some studies demonstrating continued benefits 10 years after treatment.